There are participation requirements for some people getting Disability Support Pension (DSP). This is to help you find and keep suitable work.

 - the Supported Wage System on the Department of Education, Skills and Employment website

-- Australian Disability Enterprises on the Department of Social Services website.
+- Supported employment at an Australian Disability Enterprise on the Department of Social Services website.

-If you’re required to participate, you’ll need to attend an initial interview and then regular follow-up interviews.
+If you’re required to participate, you’ll need to do an initial interview and then regular follow-up interviews.

 We’ll help you develop a participation plan.
 You’ll need to keep meeting these requirements to get Disability Support Pension (DSP).